hanswillem/blender_add-on_storyboard/README.md

 # Blender Add-on Storyboard

 A simple add-on to make creating storyboards in Blender a little easier.

-To use it:
-1. Create a storyboard with grease pencil (if necessary import audio).
-2. Place markers to divide the storyboard into shots (don't forget to place a marker at the end of the last shot).
+To use it, the blendfile must be saved, and you need to place markers in the timeline to divide the scene into shots.
+Don't forget to place a marker at the end of the last shot.
-3. Save the blendfile to disk.
-4. Now you can use the buttons of the add-on to export images and sound.

 ### Setup Viewport
 Creates a camera, sets the viewport display to *Only Render* and *World Background*.